Tufahel/second-capstone/README.md

 To get a local copy up and running you just need to follow the following steps;
 - Clone this repository with
 git clone https://github.com/Tufahel/second-capstone.git using your terminal or command line.
-- run code . to open it in vscode
+- run code `.` to open it in vscode
 - run `npm install` in terminal
 - run `npm start`
 Now you are ready to use this web app.
+- run `npm run test` to test the counter funtions.

 ## Authors